 Except for the above, the CEO and other Representative Directors are active in decision making and execution, and under the command and supervision of the Representative Directors, Executive Officers that are elected through resolution of the Board of Directors make decisions and execute operations of each business field or function.

-The Board of Directors consists of seven members: five Representative Directors from inside the company and two Outside Directors that qualify as Independent Directors.
-Additionally, there are 36 Executive Officers, including two females and one non-Japanese.
+The Board of Directors consists of six members, four Representative Directors from inside the Company and two Outside Directors that qualify as Independent Directors.
+Additionally, there are 40 Executive Officers, including two females and one non-Japanese.

 As a body independent from the Board of Directors in charge of the audit of operations, Canon Inc. has full-time Audit & Supervisory Board Members that are familiar with Canon Inc.'s businesses or its management structure, and Independent Outside Audit & Supervisory Board Members that have extensive knowledge in specialized areas such as law, finance, accounting and internal control.
 The Audit & Supervisory Board, which is composed of these individuals, cooperates with Canon Inc.'s accounting auditors and internal audit division to oversee the Directors in the execution of their duties, the status of corporate assets and other matters in order to ensure the soundness of management.

 The Audit & Supervisory Board consists of five individuals, three of which are Independent Outside Audit & Supervisory Board Members.
-In accordance with auditing policies and plans decided at Audit & Supervisory Board meetings, the Audit & Supervisory Board Members attend Board of Directors’ meetings, Corporate Strategy Committee meetings, etc., receive reports from directors and employees, review documents related to important decisions, and conduct audits by investigating, etc., the situation of businesses and property of Canon Inc. and its subsidiaries.
-In this way, the Audit & Supervisory Board conducts strict audits of directors’ execution of duty, including the status of development of the internal control system.
+In accordance with auditing policies and plans decided at Audit & Supervisory Board meetings, the Audit & Supervisory Board Members attend Board of Directors meetings and Corporate Strategy Committee meetings, receive reports from directors and employees, review documents related to important decisions, and conduct audits by investigating the situation of businesses and property of Canon Inc. and its subsidiaries.
+In this way, the Audit & Supervisory Board conducts strict audits of directors' execution of duty, including the status of development of the internal control system.